National Baptist Convention, USA: Racial reconciliation

 From 2015 to 2016, President Jerry Young collaborated with the Southern Baptist Convention on racial reconciliation.
 Meeting with President Ronnie Floyd of the SBC, 10 pastors from each convention were assembled to discuss race relations; in 2016, Young revealed several difficulties surrounding racial reconciliation to The New York Times, stating:

 “I’ve never said this to Dr. Floyd, but I’ve had fellows in my own denomination who called me and said: ‘What are you doing?
 I mean, are you not aware of the history?'”
 “And I say, obviously I’m aware.
 They bring up the issue about slavery and that becomes a reason, they say, that we ought not to be involved with the Southern Baptists.
 Where from my vantage point, that’s reverse racism.”
 “I do understand the history, and I understand the pain of the past...But what I’m also quite clear about is, if the Gospel does anything at all, the Gospel demands that we not only preach but practice reconciliation.”

 Floyd, describing 2015 as a "historic year of progress in racial healing," with the SBC and NBC collaborations, succeeds the election of Fred Luter Jr. as the Southern Baptist Convention's first African American president, alongside the adoption of an informal name, "Great Commission Baptists" which gained significant adoption by 2020.

 Internal reform

 In January 2025, President Boise Kimber's presidential administration began an internal reformation by promoting Christian education, young pastors and other Christian leaders, and women in ministry.
-At the 2025 Annual Session in September, the NBC hosted its first female preacher as a guest speaker.
+At the 2025 Annual Session in September, on September 9, Tracey L. Brown became the first woman to preach at any NBC USA Annual Session.
 During the session, Kimber also addressed the National Baptist Convention's commitment to social justice advocacy.